karl-cardenas-coding/dynamodb-local-example/README.md

+## Changing JSON Content
+You can either replace the JSON content inside the file `static/raw-data.json` OR provide your own file.
+Just make sure you change the variable  value in the `terraform.tfvars` file.
+If you want to leverage the AWS CLI approach then follow the same steps, either replace `static/formatted-data.json` OR change the content inside.
+Just ensure that the content is in the correct format that DynamoDB expects (DynamoDB JSON).

 ## Customizing the upload script
 Customizing the upload script is pretty easy.
 The only file that that needs to be modified is the `/internal/upload.go`.
 Simply replace the content of the `Model` struct.
 Keep the same name `Model` please, otherwise the program will fail.